2i2c-org/team-compass/get-started.md

 :::{admonition} A note about staff vs. non-staff
 The information here (and in the Team Compass) applies to anybody that is "on the 2i2c team".
-That means both staff at ICSI, as well as non-staff team members that may work in other institutions.
+That means both staff at CS&S, as well as non-staff team members that may work in other institutions.
-However, there may be some steps here that are only relevant to ICSI staff.
+However, there may be some steps here that are only relevant to CS&S staff.
 :::

 ## Onboarding process